HTML

 <search>

-The <search> HTML element is a container that represents the parts of the web page with search functionality.
+The <search> HTML element is a container representing the parts of the document or application with form controls or other content related to performing a search or filtering operation.

 Text and structure